 Best 144hz Gaming Monitor

-These high-refresh screens used to be the bleeding edge of gaming, with their abilities to deliver triple-digit frame rates.
-While faster panels have now been introduced, 144Hz screens still offer a good balance of high-end performance at reasonably price points.
-While competitive esports swear by extremely fast refresh rates, it’s arguably whether the eye—and your body’s reflexes—can tell the difference between 144Hz and panels and pricier faster models capable of running at 200Hz and up.
+These high-refresh screens used to be the bleeding-edge of gaming, with their abilities to deliver triple-digit frame rates.
+While faster panels have now been introduced, 144Hz screens still offer a good balance of high-end performance and reasonable price points.
+While competitive esports swear by extremely fast refresh rates, it’s arguable whether the eye—and your body’s reflexes—can tell the difference between 144Hz and pricier, faster models capable of running at 200Hz and up.

 Best Budget Gaming Monitor

 Not everyone can afford to drop several hundred dollars (or more) on a gaming screen.
 And many people shouldn’t.
 For more casual gamers, and those who often use their PCs for productivity purposes as well, a good 60Hz panel is sufficient—especially if you don’t also have a high-end card capable of pushing modern games beyond 60 frames per second (fps).